-Eat Retreat is a creative retreat for leaders in the food community.
-We bring together people from across the country and across food disciplines for an immersive, hands-on weekend of cooking, eating and collaborating.
-The objective of this annual event is to inspire, rejuvenate and celebrate a shared joy of food.
+Eat Retreat is a creative retreat and national community of food leaders.
+We bring together people from across the country and across food disciplines for an immersive, four-day retreat to cook, eat and collaborate.
+The objective of this annual event is to exchange ideas, spark inspiration and create meaningful connections.
 Learning and sharing takes place formally through workshops and informally around the campfire.
-It’s summer camp meets the farmers market!

 Everyone brings a zealous appetite to see, try, learn, collaborate, test, taste, burn, smell and smoke everything with insane enthusiasm.

-Tammy Tan, Eat Retreat alumni & owner of Spice Hound
+Tammy Tan, Eat Retreat Alum & owner of Spice Hound

 We are all so different, yet so like-minded.
 The event puts us into a perfect storm of collaborative cooking, eating, drinking and geographical isolation.
 It’s what makes Eat Retreat so addictively awesome.

-Mike Lee, Eat Retreat Alumni & founder of Studio Industries
+Mike Lee, Eat Retreat Alum & founder of Studio Industries